Colorado v. Connelly

 Colorado v.
 Connelly, 479 U.S. 157 (1986), was a U.S. Supreme Court case that was initiated by Francis Connelly, who insisted that his schizophrenic episode rendered him incompetent, nullifying his waiver of his Miranda rights.

+In Justice Brennan's dissent, he argued that this constituted an involuntary confession and that it violated a fundamental right to make a vital choice with a sane mind, involving a determination that could allow the state to deprive him of liberty or even life.

 Prior history

 Francis Connelly approached a Denver police officer and expressed interest in talking about a murder that he committed.
 After being read his rights, Connelly continued to want to confess to the murder, so a detective was called.
 The detective repeated Connelly's rights again, but Connelly remained willing to discuss the murder.
 Connelly then waived his right to counsel, and described the details of the murder.

 Soon afterwards, the court determined that Connelly was not of sound enough mind to stand trial, and was given six months of therapy.
 After the six months was completed, Connelly stood trial.
 During the trial, the psychiatrist that evaluated Connelly testified that he believed that God told him to confess to the murder, or commit suicide.
 The lower court ruled that Connelly's waiver of his Miranda rights was made when he was incompetent due to his mental illness, so the confession of Connelly was not permitted in court.

 The case then went to the Colorado Supreme Court, where the local court's decision was upheld.
 The evidence of Connelly's confession was suppressed under the due process clause of the Fourteenth Amendment to the United States Constitution.